Moving Tips: Lifting and Carrying Techniques

 - Safe Lifting Techniques – A start to finish guide to safely moving objects.

-- Back-safe lifting techniques – How to prevent stress to the spine and neck while moving heavy objects.
+- Neck-safe lifting techniques – How to prevent stress to the spine and neck while moving heavy objects.

 - Back Injury Prevention – This lifting guide has good advice on warming up for lifting.